 - Melt the chocolate in a double boiler and cool.1½ pounds semisweet chocolate, melted and cooled

 - Combine the cream, sugar, and corn syrup in a small pan and heat just until the sugar has dissolved.
 Remove from heat and cool.1½ cup heavy cream, 3 tablespoons granulated sugar, 3 tablespoons corn syrup

 - When the chocolate and cream mixture have cooled to touch, put them into the bowl of your stand mixer or a mixing bowl and beat on medium speed.
-(I know it's hard to wait, but f you try to mix everything before they're cool, the icing still will be too thin to frost the cake.)
+(If you mix everything before they're cool, the icing will be too thin to frost the cake.)